What is palliative care?

 - clinical advice.

-While the team does not coordinate primary care, we do assist existing care providers or help link people to the right services.
+While we do not coordinate primary care, we help care providers and link people to the right services.

 We offer the following educational opportunities to health care providers: